Your Bite: What’s the Big Deal?

 Excessive Over Jet:

 Upper front teeth are protruded.
 Little to no contact between upper and lower front teeth.
-The patient will grind teeth excessively at night which over time will lead to trauma of the front teeth meaning chipped, and fractured wear of the teeth.
-The lower jaw is pushed back predisposing a patient to TMD.
+The patient will grind teeth excessively at night which over time will lead to trauma of the front teeth such as chipped, fractured or worn teeth.
+The lower jaw is pushed back, predisposing a patient to TMD.
 Due to excessive chewing forces on the back teeth, the patient is likely to wear down or crack the back teeth.

 Crowded Bite:

-Crowding occurs when the dental arches are not big enough for the teeth. ( Mouth is too small or in very rare cases the teeth are too big).
-The crooked teeth push on one another as the person chews causing the crowding to get worse as the patient gets older.
+Crowding occurs when the dental arches are not big enough for the teeth (the mouth is too small or, in very rare cases, the teeth are too big).
+The crooked teeth push on one another as the person chews, causing the crowding to get worse as the patient gets older.
 Patients have difficulty in cleaning and flossing teeth which leads to periodontal disease and cavities.
-Gums tend to be very sensitive ( inflamed, bleeding, etc.).
-Patients tend to clench causing abfractions and gum recession.
+Gums tend to be very sensitive (inflamed, bleeding, etc.).
+Patients tend to clench, causing abfractions and gum recession.

 Spacing: